-The 19 PWSRCAC Board members are appointed by their member entities (including communities in the region affected by the Exxon Valdez spill, as well as organizations representing tourism, fisheries, and Alaska Native interests).
+The 19 PWSRCAC Board members are appointed by communities in the region affected by the 1989 Exxon Valdez oil spill as well as Alaska Native, commercial fishing, aquaculture, recreation, tourism, environmental groups, and the State Chamber of Commerce.
+Directors serve on a volunteer basis for two-year terms.
 Directors serve on a volunteer basis for two-year terms.